-- (3) Mr. Garrity is our Chief Financial Officer and a selling shareholder.
-Includes: (i) 369,341 vested stock options and (ii) 25,000 shares underlying warrants. - (4) Mr. Powers is our former Chief Marketing Officer.
-Includes 489,106 vested stock options. - (5) Dr. D'Anton is a director and a selling shareholder.
+(3) Mr. Garrity is our Chief Financial Officer.
+Includes: (i) 494,341 vested stock options and (ii) 25,000 shares underlying warrants.

+(4) Mr. Powers is our former Chief Marketing Officer.
+Includes 489,106 vested stock options.

+(5) Dr. D'Anton is a director.
 Includes 113,358 shares of common stock and 51,429 shares underlying warrants held as custodian for the benefit of Dr. D'Anton's children.
-Also includes 129,524 vested stock options. - (6) Mr. Jenson is a director and a selling shareholder.
-Includes (i) 150,000 shares underlying warrants and (ii) 66,667 vested stock options. - (7) A director.
-Includes 66,667 vested stock options. - (8) A director.
-Includes 33,333 vested stock options. - (9) Dr. Scheibelhoffer is a director and a selling shareholder.
+Also includes 129,524 vested stock options.

+(6) Mr. Jenson is a director.
+Includes (i) 150,000 shares underlying warrants and (ii) 66,667 vested stock options.

+(7) A director.
+Includes 66,667 vested stock options.

+(8) A director.
+Includes 33,333 vested stock options.

+(9) Dr. Scheibelhoffer is a director.
 Includes 128,121 shares of common stock and 51,429 shares underlying warrants held as custodian for the benefit of Dr. Scheibelhoffer's children.
-Also includes 66,667 vested stock options. - (10) Mr. Schneier is a director and a selling shareholder.
-Includes (i) 50,000 shares underlying warrants and (ii) 66,667 vested stock options. - (11) In accordance with SEC rules, includes securities held by executive officers who are not Named Executive Officers. - (12) Higher Education Management Group, Inc., or HEMG, is an entity controlled by Aspen's former Chairman, Patrick Spada.
+Also includes 66,667 vested stock options.

+(10) Mr. Schneier is a director.
+Includes (i) 50,000 shares underlying warrants and (ii) 66,667 vested stock options.

+(11) In accordance with SEC rules, includes securities held by executive officers who are not Named Executive Officers.

+(12) Higher Education Management Group, Inc., or HEMG, is an entity controlled by Aspen's former Chairman, Patrick Spada.
 A total of 772,793 shares of Aspen Group common stock are pledged to Aspen to secure payment of \$772,793 originally due in December 2013, and now due in 2014.
-The shares not pledged to Aspen Group are subject to a lien which is further described beginning on page 64. - (13) At inception, Aspen issued all of its 10 million shares of authorized common stock to HEMG.
-In order to raise money over a five-year period, Aspen sold shares and HEMG relinquished and returned to Aspen's treasury the number of shares Aspen sold.
+The shares not pledged to Aspen Group are subject to a lien which is further described beginning on page 62.

+(13) At inception, Aspen issued all of its 10 million shares of authorized common stock to HEMG.
+In order to raise money over a fiveyear period, Aspen sold shares and HEMG relinquished and returned to Aspen's treasury the number of shares Aspen sold.
 Due to some clerical errors, 120,500 shares owned by HEMG were not cancelled by Mr. Spada's personal assistant.
 Due to this pattern, Aspen does not believe that it sold shares improperly.
-In support of this, HEMG agreed not to sell 120,500 shares pending resolutions in connection with the April Agreement (described on page 66).
+In support of this, HEMG agreed not to sell 120,500 shares pending resolutions in connection with the April Agreement (described on page 64).
 Therefore, Aspen Group does not believe that it has any exposure to liability in these manners.
 Aspen Group is relying on its transfer records for information concerning HEMG's beneficial ownership.